Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 We aren't sure if it's worth doing this at this point, we want to think about it more in future

 Next time we're fixing the acceptance test!

+-- 2024-13-06
+Got acceptance test passing!

+-- But currently getting "not wrapped in act() warnings".
+-- Have found using act() works but is supposedly unnecessary.
+-- See Execute button.